Sophie Delezio: Second crash

 On 5 May 2006, Delezio made national headlines a second time when she was again badly injured in a road crash.
 While being pushed across a crossing by her nanny in a wheelchair (her service dog Tara by her side) near her home in Sydney's northern beaches, she was hit by a car and thrown 18 metres.
 Delezio suffered a heart attack, a broken jaw, a broken shoulder, bruising to her head, numerous rib fractures and a tear to her left lung.
 She was treated at the Sydney Children's Hospital, Randwick.
 She left hospital and returned home to continue her recovery on 7 June 2006.

 An 80-year-old man, John George Sharman, was charged in relation to the second crash with "dangerous driving occasioning grievous bodily harm, negligent driving occasioning grievous bodily harm and not giving way to a pedestrian on a crossing".
 Having pleaded guilty Sharman was in October 2006 placed on a good behaviour bond for 18 months and suspended from driving for a year.

 Delezio's father maintained that while accidents do happen, the number of incidents occurring at the pedestrian crossing in question means it must be reconstructed.

 On 16 July 2006, Delezio's story was told on Channel 7's True Stories series.

 Life after the crashes

-Delezio returned to classes at Balgowlah Heights Public School on Thursday, 20 July 2006.
+Delezio returned to classes after recovery at Balgowlah Heights Public School on Thursday, 20 July 2006.

 In June 2011, it was reported that she aspired to be a paralympic swimmer.
 She later switched to rowing.
 In 2020 she appeared in Series 5 of Anh's Brush with Fame.

+In April 2023 she announced her engagement.

+In April 2024 Sophie announced that she and her fiancée Joseph Salerno are expecting their first child together in September of the same year.

+On September 13, 2024, Sophie announced on Instagram that she and her fiancée (Joseph Salerno) welcomed a baby boy, Frankie Salerno.